How to pronounce She received funding to continue her research next year. in American English

 Small tricks that turn a textbook sentence into how an American actually says it.

-Silent T/D Across Words between "received" & "funding"The /t/ or /d/ at the end is dropped — surrounding consonants flow directly.
+Silent T/D Across Words between "received" & "funding"The "d" at the end of "received" is dropped before the consonant starting "funding" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.

 h→∅